 -Hammer Bars (use 15% discount 80244) or Cocochia Bars (12) – I’d often grab one of these bars extremely quickly and shove it into my underwear or pockets for a quick bite during long rucks.
 The solid food will give you a tasty alternative to MRE’s.

--Natural Force Iskiate Endurance (for pre-workout Kokoro Evolutions, premixed in water bottle with the Raw Tea)
+-Natural Force Iskiate Endurance (use code BEN10 to save 10%, for pre-workout Kokoro Evolutions, premixed in water bottle with the Raw Tea)

--Natural Force Recovery Nectar (for post-workout Kokoro Evolutions, premixed in water bottle)
+-Natural Force Recovery Nectar (use code BEN10 to save 10%, for post-workout Kokoro Evolutions, premixed in water bottle)

 -ThorneFX Digestive Enyzmes – 1 before every meal at both Academy, since the stomach will be stressed and needs extra digestive help.